|Sonus Documentation Portal|

 The Number field in the left-most column represents the Interval Number.
 This is a 32-bit, incrementing sequence number that identifies a particular interval.
 The lower the sequence number, the earlier the interval.
 The most recent interval is the interval with the highest sequence number.

-See Request System - CLI to display CPU Usage history via CLI.
+Refer to Request System - CLI to display CPU Usage history via CLI.

-See Congestion Control for additional congestion control details, such as signaling and media overload protection, adaptive overload control, monitoring congestion controls and IP Peer overload traffic throttling.
+Refer to Congestion Control for additional congestion control details, such as signaling and media overload protection, adaptive overload control, monitoring congestion controls and IP Peer overload traffic throttling.

 As with CPU Utilization, Memory Utilization is tracked through Memory Utilization Interval Statistics.
 As there is a single, common memory space for all processes on the SBC, memory utilization is a bit simpler to understand and interpret than CPU utilization.